 At the red light, I turned right, eager to be home.
-Just as the strip mall came into view, my current residence, red and blue lights flashed behind me.
-Tonight was the worst.
+Just as the strip mall came into view red and blue lights flashed behind me.

 I rolled down my window and waited, squeezing the steering wheel a little too tightly.
 The officer had no reason to pull me over, so now I was even more angry.
-And that meant more tears.
+That meant more tears.